omaops/TLAuth/README.md

 - The development was made on PHP version: 8.0.25.
 - You can probably use it on PHP version +5.4 and above applications.
 - No other additional frameworks or third-party libraries are needed.
+- All you need is good old vanilla PHP
+- Enjoy

 # DISCLAMER & PERMISSION